HKH515/VLN56/README.md

 | help          | Displays all commands                      | Does not apply                                                                     |

 Please keep in mind that the program sorts it's data case sensitively. i.e. given the data set Bob, jack, Susan, susan; it will be sorted Bob, Susan, jack, susan or susan, jack, Susan, Bob.

-Even though the list is sorted by something other than Name, it will still be ordered alphabetically internally.

 Commands are not case sensitive unless they are used with parameters.
 For example ADD Jack Sparrow does not work, but ADD works.